openstack/taskflow/README.rst

 Because TaskFlow has many optional (pluggable) parts like persistence backends and engines, we decided to split our requirements into two
-parts: - things that are absolutely required by TaskFlow (you can't use TaskFlow without them) are put to ``requirements.txt``; - things that are required by some optional part of TaskFlow (you can use TaskFlow without them) are put to ``optional-requirements.txt``; if you want to use the feature in question, you should add that requirements to your project or environment; - as usual, things that required only for running tests are put to ``test-requirements.txt``.
+parts: - things that are absolutely required by TaskFlow (you can't use TaskFlow without them) are put into ``requirements-pyN.txt`` (``N`` being the Python *major* version number used to install the package); - things that are required by some optional part of TaskFlow (you can use TaskFlow without them) are put into ``optional-requirements.txt``; if you want to use the feature in question, you should add that requirements to your project or environment; - as usual, things that required only for running tests are put into ``test-requirements.txt``.

 Tox.ini
 ~~~~~~~